Maon (city in Judah): 19th-century observations

 C.R.
 Conder of the Palestine Exploration Fund visited the site in 1874, during which time a brief description was written of the site:

 Tell Maʻîn –– A mound some 100 feet high.
 On the west are foundations, caves, and cisterns, and foundations of a tower about 20 feet square.
 The masonry in this tower is large, with a broad irregular draft and a rustic boss.
 One stone was 3 feet 8 inches long, 2 feet 9 inches high, the draft about 3 inches wide.
 There is also a round well-mouth, 5 feet diameter, cut out of a single stone.

-20th century
+20th-21st centuries

 Horbat Maon is situated SE of the Arab town of Yatta, on the north side of regional highway 317.
 By the 1970s, a few Arab families from Yatta had settled on the northern slope of the tell, who work in subsistence farming and graze their flocks of sheep.

+In February 2026, reports by the Palestinian news agencies WAFA and Ma'an News Agency described an escalation of Israeli control measures at Tel Maʿin (تل ماعين) in the Masafer Yatta area south of Hebron.
+According to these reports, Israeli forces issued a military notice of “seizure” (waḍʿ al-yad) over part of the archaeological mound, reportedly for the construction of a military tower, citing security needs and the protection of Israeli settlers who have visited the site for religious purposes.
+Local residents stated that the affected land belongs to the al-Ḥamāmda family and lies approximately 30 metres from their homes, raising concerns of further restrictions on access and movement.
+Maʿan further reported that, in preceding months, settlers had opened a road approximately 1.5 km long to the summit of the tell and asserted the presence of an “Israeli archaeological site,” while Palestinian residents and activists described visible remains, including stone terraces and architectural features, as dating to the Roman period.
+The reports also referred to the control of a nearby circular spring structure, around nine metres deep, and to ongoing tensions in the vicinity under Israeli military presence.